- Liposuction is used to correct disproportionate fat deposits that are genetically acquired and cannot be corrected with diet and exercise alone

 The consultation process

 The first step is to have a consultation with one of our doctors.
 During this consultation, the practitioner will review your medical health, fitness, weight, medications, allergies, previous anaesthetics and operations.
-This will help to determine if you are medically fit for procedure.
-There are some medical conditions that may preclude you from having procedure.
+This will help to determine if you are medically fit for surgery.
+There are some medical conditions that may preclude you from having surgery.
 Also, some medications can interact with the local anaesthetic used, and may require temporary cessation prior to the procedure.

 Once your suitability for liposuction has been determined, you will be able to discuss your areas of concern with the doctor, and the doctor will help you decide what is feasible as well as what areas to treat in order to achieve the best outcome.